 In Landscape Architecture at Illinois, we advance the design of vital places and cultivate a commitment to the earth and its inhabitants.
 We reflect upon where we have been and where we are now to envision a healthier, more resilient future.

 At Illinois, to design is to experience, imagine, discover, uncover, and recover.
 We learn to design with sensitivity, listening to others and acknowledging our limitations.
 Around the globe and in our backyard, we address challenges that demand an inclusive and often collaborative approach.

 Through learning, discovery, and engagement, our efforts extend to urban green infrastructure, large-scale water systems, agricultural landscapes, cultural and historic sites, human and ecosystem health, and other complex issues that require thoughtful and innovative design approaches.

-We offer two accredited degrees – a Bachelor of Landscape Architecture (BLA) and a Master of Landscape Architecture (MLA) – and a PhD.
+We offer two accredited degrees – a Bachelor of Landscape Architecture (BLA) and a Master of Landscape Architecture (MLA) – and a PhD

 Through design education and research, we turn bright minds into problem-solving powerhouses – young people who make profound and lasting contributions to society and the environment.
-We use design and research to generate new knowledge that shapes the development of healthier, more equitable, sustainable, vibrant places.

-We’ve worked hard foster an environment where people feel comfortable, welcome, and heard.
+We’ve worked hard to foster an environment where people feel comfortable, welcome, and heard.
 Our students and faculty look to each other for ideas and support and rely on each other to grow and change.